 When a person ignites a firework, its fuse will continue to burn as the firework heads up the sky.
 When the burning fuse reaches the interior shell, where all the four ingredients are found, it will ignite the firework and would cause a big and colourful explosion.

 A firework is not only impressive as they explode in the sky.
 Its story and how it is created is also colourful.
 However, keep in mind that mixing and creating fireworks should only be done by professionals and never in anyone’s home.

 If you are looking for the best fireworks in the UK, we have fireworks for sale online.
-We, in Let’s Party Fireworks, have more than ten years of experience in producing high-quality fireworks for all occasions.
+At Let’s Party Fireworks, we have more than ten years of experience in producing high-quality fireworks for all occasions.
 Check out our products to see what brands and types of fireworks you can purchase.